jspinak/brobot/docs/docs/03-core-library/action-config/02-migration-guide.md

 ---
 sidebar_position: 2
+title: Quick Migration Reference
+slug: quick-migration-reference
 ---

-# Migration Guide: ActionOptions to ActionConfig
+# Quick Migration Reference: ActionOptions to ActionConfig

 This guide helps you migrate your existing Brobot automation code from `ActionOptions` to the new `ActionConfig` hierarchy.